ikifar2012/neosmartblue-ha/README.md

 ### HACS (Recommended)

 1. Add this repository to HACS as a custom repository
-2. Install "NeoSmart Blue" from HACS
+2. Install "Neo Smart Blinds Blue" from HACS
 3. Restart Home Assistant
 4. Go to Settings → Devices & Services → Add Integration
-5. Search for "NeoSmart Blue" and follow the setup
+5. Search for "Neo Smart Blinds Blue" and follow the setup

 ### Manual Installation